- City Palace by Lake Pichola

 Day 9 Khimsar-Dechu

-After breakfast drive west through the desert for around three hours to reach Dechu, where you can look forward to spending two nights at the locally rated 5-star Samsara Desert Camp & Resort (3Q).
+After breakfast drive west through the desert to Dechu (76 miles, two hours and 30 minutes), where you spend two nights at the 4-star Manvir Resort & Desert Camp (3Q).

 Samsara is a luxurious oasis in the midst of the endless dunes of the Thar Desert.